Beyond Ease-in and Ease-out curves

 The number of bounces is usually set to a high number (max 20).
 Depending on the elasticity the higher numbers of bounces become invisible.
 It does add a natural and realistic bouncing look to your animation keeping higher numbers here.
 Simply lower the amount if it becomes too much.

 The overshoot animation style gives a very dynamic look.
 It’s a pleasant smooth curve that eventually settles to the final position.
-The overshoot animation style comes with 4 parameter controls:
+The overshoot style comes with 4 parameter controls:

 - Decay: More decay will gracefully decrease the overshoot over time.

-- Prevent Undershoot: Checking this box will make sure, once the animation moves beyond position B, it will stay beyond that position.
+- Prevent Undershoot: Checking this box will make sure, once the element moves beyond position B, it will stay beyond that position.
 Here is a visual representation of how this works.
 Typically check this box when popping up full-screen images.

 Visual representation of the Overshoot Animation Curve as seen in the Effect Controls Tab inside Premiere Pro